Portrait of therapist Adam Brown smiling against a gray background

 Using Insurance

-• For all other insurers, I can provide you with a Superbill if you have out-of-network benefits.
+• For all other insurers, I can provide you with a Superbill if you have out-of-network benefits (typically with a PPO).

 Not Using Insurance

 • I charge less per hour for longer formats (e.g., 2-hour sessions).
-Depending on your life schedule and needs, we can discuss which session length fits best.
+Depending on your life schedule and needs, we can discuss which session length fits best and how frequently we'd meet.

 We can talk more about all of this in a free consultation.